 What is a lunar tetrad?
-The word tetrad just means four things in a group.
+The word tetrad refers to four things in a group.
 In astronomy, the word is used to describe four successive total lunar eclipses, with no partial lunar eclipses in between, each of which is separated from the other by six lunar months (six full moons).

 Nowadays, each of these four-in-a-row totally eclipsed moons has come to be called a Blood Moon.
 Why?
 We don’t know for sure, but the answer may lie in the book pictured above.

 We’re not experts on prophecy of any kind.
-But we’ll tell you what we know about the modern definition for Blood Moon that raised many questions over the past few years.
+But we’ll tell you what we know about the modern definition for Blood Moon that raised many questions over years.

 From what we’ve been able to gather, two Christian pastors, Mark Blitz and John Hagee, used the term Blood Moon to apply to the full moons of the 2014-2015 tetrad.
 John Hagee appears to have popularized the term in his 2013 book Four Blood Moons: Something is About to Change.